-Valdermar went to war with a people called the Wends who lived between the River Ellbe and the River Oder.
+Valdemar went to war with a people called the Wends who lived between the River Elbe and the River Oder.
 In 1169 he captured an island called Rugen.
-In 1184 his son Absalon conquered Pomerania and Mecklenburg.
-His brother Valdermar II, known as the victorious, followed him.
-Valdermar II was ambitious and he wished to control all the Baltic.
+In 1184 his son Absalom conquered Pomerania and Mecklenburg.
+His brother Valdemar II, known as the victorious, followed him.
+Valdemar II was ambitious and he wished to control all the Baltic.
 By 1215 he controlled all the land between the Elbe and the Oder.
 In 1219 he invaded Estonia.
 He crushed the Estonians at the battle of Lydanis and became their ruler.

 In Viking times land in Denmark was farmed on a 2-field system.
 One half was sowed with crops and one half was left fallow.
 In the 12th century a more advanced 3-field system was used.
 The land was divided into 3 large fields.
 One was sowed with Spring crops, one with autumn crops while the third was left fallow.
 Denmark grew steadily richer.
 Trade in the Baltic region prospered and Danish towns grew larger and more important.
 However in 1349-1350 Denmark, like the rest of Europe was devastated by the Black Death, which probably killed 1/3 of the population.

 Later in the century a lady named Margaret became regent of both Denmark and Norway.
 In 1388 Swedish nobles rebelled against their king and declared Margaret regent of Sweden.
 In 1389 her soldiers captured the Swedish king although his supporters held out in Stockholm until 1398.

 In 1397 Erik, grandson of her sister was crowned king of Denmark, Sweden and Norway at Kalmar.
 This union of three kingdoms was called the Union of Kalmar.
 Its capital was Copenhagen.